Rockula: Plot

-Ralph Lavie (Dean Cameron) is a friendly vampire.
-He is 400 years old and still lives with his mother Phoebe (Toni Basil) who is also a vampire.
-Ralph is living under a curse.
-He met the girl of his dreams in 1682 (308 years ago), but Ralph lost her when she was killed by her jealous boyfriend, a pirate.
-Since that time, the girl, Mona, has been reincarnated every 22 years, only to fall in love with Ralph and die under exactly the same oddly specific circumstances (killed on Halloween by a rhinestone-peg-legged pirate wielding a giant hambone).
-Now in 1990, Ralph, weary of the whole thing, vows to stay locked in his room and not meet Mona again until after Halloween, much to the chagrin of his sentient and libidinous reflection (another side effect of the curse).
+Ralph Lavie is a vampire who, at 400 years old, still resides with his mother Phoebe and is a virgin.
+In 1682, he met Mona, but tragedy struck when she was murdered by her jealous boyfriend, a pirate with a rhinestone pegleg, with a giant hambone.
+Since that fateful day, Mona has been reincarnated every twenty-two years, only to fall in love with Ralph once more, on Friday the 13th in October, and killed on Halloween by a pirate wielding a giant hambone.
+Now, in 1990, Ralph has grown weary of this endless cycle.
+Determined to break the pattern, he vows to remain locked in his room and avoid meeting Mona until after Halloween passes, much to the frustration of his sentient and lustful reflection.

-Ralph meets up with friends at a local bar (including rock legend Bo Diddley) and once again recounts the story of his curse to them.
-Walking out into the streets he is hit by a car being driven by none other than Mona's latest incarnation, a local singer (Tawny Fere).
-Immediately warning her off him Ralph runs off, but a portentous dream reinvigorates him to try and save her life now that events have been set in motion.
-He goes looking for her and discovers a flyer with her band playing at a local club.
-When he goes to visit her, the two hit it off immediately much to the dismay of Mona's manager/ex-boyfriend, an eccentric mortuary owner named Stanley (Thomas Dolby).
+Walking out into the street, he is struck by a car driven by Mona's latest incarnation—a local singer.
+Immediately warning her to stay away from him, Ralph flees, but a portentous dream reinvigorates his determination to save her life now that events have been set in motion.
+He discovers her performing at a local club and they connect instantly, much to the dismay of Mona's manager and ex-boyfriend Stanley, an eccentric mortuary owner.

-After Ralph is unable to adequately say what he does for a living, he states that he's in a band.
-Realizing that he actually is a decent musician after hundreds of years of piano and guitar lessons, he and his friends start the band Rockula, playing up his vampirism as the band's gimmick.
-Rockula's first gig is a success, and the band quickly becomes a hit.
-Ralph and Mona start dating and even start collaborating musically, writing songs and filming a video together.
-Stanley sees this as a threat and seeks the council of a local Psychic, Madame Ben-Wa who reveals that Ralph is a vampire.
-He begins a plot to kill Ralph and cryogenically freeze Mona using equipment from his mortuary, so he'll have her forever.
+Ralph claims he's in a band and, thanks to decades of musical lessons, he and his bar friends form the band Rockula, leveraging his vampire persona as a unique gimmick.
+Their debut performance is a success, and the band quickly gains popularity.
+Ralph and Mona begin dating and start collaborating musically.
+Stanley, seeing this as a threat, consults a local psychic, Madame Ben-Wa, who confirms Ralph's vampire identity.
+Determined to eliminate Ralph and preserve Mona forever, Stanley devises a plan to kill Ralph and cryogenically freeze Mona.